-If, during your period or shortly after, you have any of the above symptoms, REMOVE YOUR TAMPON AND SEE A DOCTOR IMMEDIATELY.
-Remember it is very important to tell the doctor that you have been using tampons.
+If, during your period or shortly after, you have any of the above symptoms, REMOVE YOUR TAMPON OR MENSTRUAL CUP AND SEE A DOCTOR IMMEDIATELY.
+Remember it is very important to tell the doctor that you have been using tampons or menstrual cups.

-If you have ever had TSS, you should not use tampons until you have discussed the matter with a doctor.
+If you have ever had TSS, you should not use tampons or menstrual cups until you have discussed the matter with a doctor.
 You may not have developed resistance to the toxin and could get TSS again.

 How does TSS occur?